RepoDynamics/PyPackIT/docs/website/source/manual/install/new/index.md

 for consistency, it is recommended to choose a repository name that can be used to automatically derive the package name.
-Considering the restrictions on the repository name, this simply means that the repository name should not start with a digit, and should end with an alphanumeric character.
+Considering the restrictions on the repository name, this simply means that the **repository name should not start with a digit, and should end with an alphanumeric character**.

-For example, choosing `My-Project` as the repository name, the project name will be `My Project`, the distribution package name will be `My-Project` (same as the repository name), and the import package name will be `my_project`.
+For example, choosing `My-Project` as the repository name and leaving the project and package names undefined, the project name will be automatically set to `My Project`, the distribution package name to `My-Project` (same as the repository name), and the import package name to `my_project`.
 That is, the package will be shown on PyPI as `My-Project`, while users can install it with `pip install my-project`{l=bash}
 (or any other equivalent name, due to PyPA's name normalization),